The machine learning forecaster

 To train a model use the forecast-model-fit end point.

-Some paramters can be optionally defined at runtime:
+Some parameters can be optionally defined at runtime:

-• days_to_retrieve: the total days to retrieve from Home Assistant for model training.
-Define this in order to retrieve as much history data as possible.
+• historic_days_to_retrieve: the total days to retrieve from Home Assistant for model training.
+Define this to retrieve as much history data as possible.

 Note

-The minimum number of days_to_retrieve is hard coded to 9 by default.
-But it is adviced to provide more data for better accuracy by modifying your Home Assistant recorder settings.
+The minimum number of historic_days_to_retrieve is hard coded to 9 by default.
+However, it is advised to provide more data for better accuracy by modifying your Home Assistant recorder settings.

 • model_type: define the type of model forecast that this will be used for.
 For example: load_forecast.
-This should be an unique name if you are using multiple custom forecast models.
+This should be a unique name if you are using multiple custom forecast models.

 • var_model: the name of the sensor to retrieve data from Home Assistant.
 Example: sensor.power_load_no_var_loads.

 • sklearn_model: the scikit-learn model that will be used.
-For now only this options are possible: LinearRegression, ElasticNet and KNeighborsRegressor.
+For now, only these options are possible: LinearRegression, ElasticNet and KNeighborsRegressor.

 • num_lags: the number of auto-regression lags to consider.
-A good starting point is to fix this as one day.
-For example if your time step is 30 minutes, then fix this to 48, if the time step is 1 hour the fix this to 24 and so on.
+A good starting point is to fix this at one day.
+For example, if your time step is 30 minutes, then fix this to 48, if the time step is 1 hour fix this to 24 and so on.

 • split_date_delta: the delta from now to split_date_delta that will be used as the test period to evaluate the model.